Judge could bar comments to press after California shooting

 Wagstaffe has made few public comments about the case besides confirming what media outlets had already written.
 For example, he confirmed the Bay Area News Group’s previous reporting that the shooting rampage at one of the farms occurred after Zhao’s supervisor there demanded he pay a $100 repair bill for his forklift after he was involved in a crash with a co-worker’s bulldozer.

-McDougall and Wagstaffe did not immediately respond Friday to the AP’s requests for comment.
+McDougall did not immediately respond Friday to the AP’s request for comment.